department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get VA health care benefits if you served in the active military, naval, or air service.
+You may be able to get VA health care benefits if you served in the active military, naval, or air service and didn't receive a dishonorable discharge.

-You should know:

 - **If you enlisted after September 7, 1980, or entered active duty after October 16, 1981,** you must have served 24 continuous months or the full period for which you were called to active duty.
 This minimum duty requirement may not apply if you: